openmhealth/shimmer/README.md

 <sup>1</sup> *The Fitbit API does not provide time zone information for the data points it returns.
 Furthermore, it is not possible to infer the time zone from any of the information provided.
 Because Open mHealth schemas require timestamps to have a time zone, we need to assign a time zone to timestamps.
 We set the time zone of all timestamps to UTC for consistency, even if the data may not have occurred in that time zone.
 This means that unless the event actually occurred in UTC, the timestamps will be incorrect.
 Please consider this when working with data normalized into OmH schemas that are retrieved from the Fitbit shim.
 We will fix this as soon as Fitbit makes changes to their API to provide time zone information.*
 <sup>2</sup> *Uses the daily activity summary when partner access is disabled (default) and uses intraday activity when partner access is enabled.
 See the YAML configuration file for details.
 Intraday activity requests are limited to 24 hours worth of data per request.*
 <sup>3</sup> *Sleep data has not been tested using real data directly from a device.
-It has been tested with example data provided in the Withings API Documentation*
+It has been tested with example data provided in the Withings API documentation.*

-### Learn more and contribute
+## Learn more and contribute
 You can learn more about these shims and endpoints in the [documentation section](http://www.openmhealth.org/documentation/#/overview/get-started) of the Open mHealth site.

 The list of supported third-party APIs will grow over time as more shims are added.
 If you'd like to contribute a shim to work with your API or a third-party API,